tsy24/tp/docs/DeveloperGuide.md

 By default, `viewTasks` will only show RealTasks.

 Since `UniqueTaskList` contains `Task` objects, it can be either `GhostTask` or `RealTask` objects.
-Naturally, this implies that calling two commands that both have dependencies on GhostTask objects would cause conflicts, as earlier created GhostTasks would still persist in the task list.
+Naturally, this implies that calling two commands that both create and display GhostTasks would cause the latter command to incorrectly display GhostTasks created by the first command as well, since all GhostTasks would still persist in the main `UniqueTaskList`.
 This necessitates a cleanup of `GhostTask` objects between execution of each command.
-Such deletion of old GhostTasks in the `model` is achieved just prior to the execution of each new command in `LogicManager`, via the `deleteGhostTasks()` method.
+Such deletion of old GhostTasks in the `Model` is achieved just prior to the execution of each new command in `LogicManager`, via the `deleteGhostTasks()` method.

-Code Snippet of the `execute(String commandText)` method in `LogicManager`:
+Code snippet of the `execute(String commandText)` method in `LogicManager`:
 ```
 @Override
 public CommandResult execute(String commandText) throws CommandException, ParseException {